MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Introduction

-The ability to capture information from the ``real'' world, particularly the ability to collect and process massive data from IoT devices, is the key to determining the success of immersive services (e.g., AR) in the vehicular metaverse.
-Meanwhile, the data must be processed and presented in a meaningful, responsive, and appropriately protected way.
-Technically, a high-quality experience with AR services relies on accurate detection and classification of real-world objects (e.g., cars and pedestrians) under complex conditions~\cite{3300116}.
-To achieve this goal, sufficient valid data needs to be collected and processed in depth to detect and classify objects accurately.
+The ability to capture information from the ``real'' world, particularly the ability to collect and process massive amounts of data from IoT devices, is the key to determining the success of immersive services (e.g., AR) in the vehicular metaverse.
+Meanwhile, the data must be processed and presented in a meaningful and responsive manner with adequate privacy protection.
+Technically, a high-quality AR experience relies on accurately detecting and classifying real-world objects (e.g., cars and pedestrians) under complex conditions~\cite{10562335}.
+To achieve this goal, sufficient valid data need to be collected and deeply processed to detect and classify objects accurately.
 Therefore, it is essential to focus on effectively collecting, processing, and protecting the data that supports a safer and more enjoyable driving experience.